UN envoy: Yemen rebels threatens peace but US offers chance

 Martin Griffiths told the U.N.
 Security Council that he sees “common ground for agreement” between the Houthis and the internationally recognized government to end the conflict.
 “But there is nothing anybody can do to force the warring parties to peace, unless they choose to put down the guns and talk to each other,” he said.

+He told the council some 400,000 children under the age of 5 are severely malnourished.
+“Across Yemen, more than 16 million people are going hungry — including 5 million who are just one step away from famine,” he said.

+The U.N. is seeking $4 billion for Yemen’s humanitarian crisis this year and Secretary-General Antonio Guterres is convening a high-level pledging event March 1 co-hosted by Sweden and Switzerland, Lowcock said.

+Griffiths was unusually grim on Thursday.
 “I want to emphasize what is at stake,” he said.
-“The military situation in the country is extremely tense” — more so than at any time during his three years as Secretary-General Antonio Guterres’ special representative to Yemen.
+“The military situation in the country is extremely tense” — more so than at any time during his three years as Guterres’ special representative to Yemen.

-“Over the past month, the conflict in Yemen has taken a sharp escalatory turn” with the Houthis’ ongoing offensive in Marib, which is held by the internationally recognized government and has been a temporary landing place for thousands of Yemenis displaced by the war, he said.
+“Over the past month, the conflict in Yemen has taken a sharp escalatory turn” with the Houthis’ offensive in Marib, he said.

 “I have condemned this many times … and I repeat my call now: The attack on Marib must stop,” Griffiths said.
 “It puts millions of civilians … at risk, especially with the fighting threatening to reach the camps for internally displaced persons.”